mans-andersson/EmojiBombers/README.md

 # EmojiBombers
 This is a game inspired by the classic Bomberman.
 It implements multiplayer functionality using TCP sockets.

 The software has two parts, a client and a server.
+Up to four players can connect per game.

 ## Server
 To run the server you need golang installed.